davarbla/audits/team/md/Brrito-security-review.md

 ### Discussion

-**Pashov Audit Group:** `rewardFee` is now checked to ensure it cannot be greater than `_FEE_BASE`.
+**davarbla consulting Audit Group:** `rewardFee` is now checked to ensure it cannot be greater than `_FEE_BASE`.
 However, we still recommend implementing a check against the maximum fee percentage to minimize centralization risk.

 # [L-06] previous approvals not revoked